 - Patria’s internal channel, enabling anonymous reporting.

 - External stakeholders can contact Patria via the feedback link, also enabling anonymous reports.

 In all instances, the rights and privacy of both the reporting person(s) and the one(s) accused of violations are adequately protected and assured.
 Patria will not tolerate any adverse employment action or retaliation against a person who raises a compliance concern.
 Any person who retaliates against another for raising a compliance concern in good faith will be subject to strict discipline, up to and including termination of employment.

 Patria publishes statistics on reports in its Annual Report's Corporate Responsibility section annually.

 All the reports from different channels are investigated according to a process described in Patria's Integrated Management System.
 Reports in general and related actions are reported to the Audit Committee regularily.
 In 2018 no serious misconducts or any cases including bribery or corruption were reported.
 Reports concerned issues falling within the responsibility of HR / management, such as managerial duties, recruitment and inappropriate behavior.

-Patria does not report publically details of the whistleblowing reports due to the GDPR.
+Patria does not report publicly details of the whistleblowing reports due to the GDPR.